javawizard/ha-navbar-position/README.md

 ```

 There will likely be additional ways to configure this plugin in the future - pull requests gladly accepted.

+## Via custom card

+For scenarios where it isn't possible to edit the URL directly (e.g. when using the Home Assistant mobile apps), you can toggle the navigation bar position on a per-device basis using the `Navbar Position Configuration Card` custom card.

+Add it to a dashboard of your choosing, then click the card's "toggle navigation bar position" button on any device where you want to move the navbar to the bottom of the screen.
+The button will save the change to `localStorage`; you can then get rid of the card and the navbar will continue to show up at the bottom of the screen on the device in question.

 # Limitations